urre/Update-From-Bottom/readme.md

 ## Changelog

++ 1.0.2: Bug fix.
+Buttons showed up on more screens than needed.
+Now only posts and pages
++ 1.0.1: Bug fix.
+Hide buttons on main dashboard page
-+ 1.0 No longer beta.
++ 1.0: No longer beta.
 Added Polish translation files.
-+ 0.1 First version released
++ 0.1: First version released!